Programme in Counselling Chlidren and Adolescents

 (Qualification code: 7034-3)

-Aim of the programme: To train adults counselling and communication skills, as well as evaluation techniques, and to enable them to assist young people with problems.
+Aim of the programme: To equip adults with counselling and communication skills, as well as evaluation techniques, in order to enable them to assist young people with problems.

 Target group: Teachers, counsellors, psychologists, parents and anyone who would like to gain skills or enhance their skills in supporting children and adolescents.

 1 (One) year